plone/Products.PloneOrg/README.txt

 Develop
 -------

-A development buildout with trunk checkouts of all plone.org's dependencies can be built with::
+A development buildout with trunk checkouts of all of plone.org's dependencies can be built with::

     $ python2.6 bootstrap.py